iotexproject/iips/iip-12.md

 ### Part II: Action Verification

 When IoTeX delegates receive the special staking action, It will use the signature in the action for verification.
 However, the hash of native action can't be directly used to verify the signature of raw tx.
-The staking action has to be encoded into ethereum transaction using the same method mentioned in Part I. Then the hash calculated from the generated raw tx can be used to verfify the signature.
+The staking action has to be encoded into ethereum transaction using the same method mentioned in Part I. Then the hash calculated from the generated raw tx can be used to verify the signature.

 ## Copyright